Jobbet789/PWSJeftaJobFinal/README.md

 #### Now, flash [Micropython](WeMos_Flies/esp8266-20210902-v1.17.bin) on the esp8266.

-First, uninstall the current flash.
+First, erase the current flash.
-If you are on Windows, the port is probably `COM3`, for Linux it's probably `/dev/ttyUSB0`
+If you are on Windows, the port is probably `COM3`, for Linux it's probably `/dev/ttyUSB0`.
 ```bash
 esptool.py --port {port} erase_flash
 ```